 Reading at Meadow Primary School

-At Meadow Primary School our reading curriculum will insight a personal love of reading for all children.
+At Meadow Primary School our reading curriculum will promote a personal love of reading for all children.
 Children will become fluent and confident readers whilst engaging with a stimulating range of texts from a variety of genres in both fiction and non-fiction.
 Through this curriculum, children will develop and nurture the essential skills of word reading and comprehension.

 Whole class reading is the method used to teach individual children to become equipped and ready to answer a variety of comprehension questions.
 Children are explicitly taught the skills of reading (outlined in the National Curriculum and the KS1 and KS2 content domains).
 During our Reading lessons we will teach the skills need for reading via the VIPERS skills.